yesequin/Google_Data_Analytics_Course/README.md

     Aggregation: collecting or gathering many separate pieces into a whole.

+    Alternative text: Provides a textual alternative to non-text content.

     Analysis: the process used to make sense of the data collected.

     Analytical skills: Qualities and characteristics associated with using facts to solve problems Analytical thinking: The process of identifying and defining a problem, then solving it by using data in an organized, step-by-step manner

+    Annotation: Text that briefly explains data or helps focus the audience on a particular aspect of the data in a visualization.

     Array: A collection of values in cells